The Worling Plan |

 The candidates were asked what their first priority would be.
 Maryellen Kloss said we have many priorities, most of which involve making up for lost Albany funding, and Tricia Andrews agreed.
 Matt Stock's first priority would be to maintain the district's reputation through a focus on not only finances, but academics.
 If you divest from the schools, everything else falls, as well.
 A downward spiral would find families avoiding the town, and budget problems would only worsen.

 Worling said he had a list of "creative ideas" that would create "clean revenue", rather than rely on the taxpayers.
 No one knows what "clean revenue" means.
-It appears to be some sort of obscure management speak
+It appears to be some sort of obscure management speak,

 "The five pillars that drive clean revenue are pricing flexibility, utilization, predictability, recurrence, and sustainability.
 Valuable companies regularly cleanse their revenue by focusing on the highest margin and repeatable revenue sources."